kuntojirohan/kuntojirohan/README.md

 * 📚 Working toward achieving the CAIA (Chartered Alternative Investment Analyst) Charter; preparing for Sep '23 L1 exam
 * 👨🏻‍💻 Active participant and alpha research contributor on the WorldQuant BRAIN platform
-* 🧐 Interested in quantitative research and risk management, whereby we can harness ML & NLP capabilities to enhance asset management
+* 🧐 Interested in quantitative research and risk management, whereby we harness ML & NLP capabilities to enhance asset management
 * 🤝 Always eager to collaborate on quant finance projects (asset price forecasting, risk modeling, portfolio optimisation)
 * 💰 Actively managing a diversified multi-asset personal investment portfolio since 2019
-* ✨ Fun fact: play ukulele everyday 🎸; learning the French language on Duo 🇫🇷; love reading & listening to podcasts in business & finance
+* ✨ Fun fact: play ukulele everyday 🎸; learning the French language on Duo 🇫🇷; love reading and listening podcasts on business and finance
 * 😁 Sound interesting?
 Want to connect?
 I would love that!
 You can reach me on LinkedIn @ https://www.linkedin.com/in/rohankuntoji/, or email me @ 📧 rohan.kuntoji@gmail.com

 Cheers!
-Good day y'all!!
+Have a Great Day!!

 <!--